Olympus E-400 versus Olympus E-300

 |Panasonic L1 (⇒ lft | rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|

-So what is the bottom line?
-Is there a clear favorite between the Olympus E-400 and the Olympus E-400?
-The listing below highlights the relative strengths of the two models.
+So how do things add up?
+Is there a clear favorite between the Olympus E-400 and the Olympus E-300?
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (10 vs 8MP) with a 12% higher linear resolution.

 - Larger screen: Has a bigger rear LCD (2.5" vs 1.8") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (215k vs 134k dots).

 - Faster burst: Shoots at higher frequency (3 vs 2.5 flaps/sec) to capture the decisive moment.